 Board of Trustees

-The Board of Trustees of QIEC Super currently consists of eight (8) Directors.
+The Constitution of QIEC Super provides for eight (8) Directors.
 The Board of Trustees satisfies 'equal representation' requirements, ensuring that the key stakeholders in the Fund, being employees and employers, have an equal say in decision making.

 - three Directors are nominated by the Queensland Independent Education Union;

 - one Director is nominated by United Voice;